hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Obtain New Access Token](/img/postman-use-access-token.png "Valid Access Token")

 Afterward, this valid access-token can be made available for all of next API Request.
-To achieve it, click on the Sync Access Token until it's sync-up (Color change to Green).
+To achieve it, click on the Sync Access Token until it's sync-up (Icon color changed to Green).
 To enable this, please select delete expired tokens and select available tokens.
 Lastly ensure that this header prefix is set to Bearer

 ![Access Token is sync-ed](/img/postman-setup-sync-token-at-top-folder.png "Sync access token")